Hyferion/jukebox.li/README.md

 There is still a lot of room for improvement.
 Here are the current open tasks, feel free to propose additional ones.

 - [ ] Backend authentication, currently a call to the backend needs no authentication.
 This means everybody can delete playlists, songs etc.
+- [ ] Make it possible to hide the username in a playlist - anonymous user
+- [ ] Implement topic rooms, e.g electrical music, country etc.
 - [ ] Skipping a song that is currently playing
 - [ ] Downvoting a song
 - [ ] Remove a vote